NETWAYS/jenkins-training/Distributed/03_credentials.md

 * Steps:
  * Navigate to the `Credentials` page
  * Add an SSH key to the jenkins user
- * Copy the key over to the agents machine

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Adding Credentials